RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Paint Box/Paint Box.md

 	![screenshot](paint-green-message.png)

-+ You now need you tell your pen sprite what to do when it receives the message.
++ You now need to tell your pen sprite what to do when it receives the message.
 Add this code to your pen sprite:

 	```blocks
 		when I receive [green v]